Rani-s123/Live-ASL-Interpretation-Bridging-the-Communication-Gap/README.md

 ### 👋 Motivation

 Communication is a fundamental human need.
-D&M individuals rely on hand gestures for daily communication, but the barrier arises when interacting with those unfamiliar with sign language.
+D\&M individuals rely on hand gestures for daily communication, but the barrier arises when interacting with those unfamiliar with sign language.
 Our goal is to bridge this gap using a computer vision-based solution that can interpret ASL fingerspelling in real time.

 ---

 ## 💡 Key Features

-- Real-time hand gesture recognition using webcam input.
+* Real-time hand gesture recognition using webcam input.
-- ROI (Region of Interest) detection and preprocessing using Gaussian blur and adaptive thresholding.
+* ROI (Region of Interest) detection and preprocessing using Gaussian blur and adaptive thresholding.
-- Custom CNN model trained on a self-generated dataset.
+* Custom CNN model trained on a self-generated dataset.
-- GUI for live translation of signs into text.
+* GUI for live translation of signs into text.
-- Multiple classifiers for improved accuracy in ambiguous gesture classification.
+* Multiple classifiers for improved accuracy in ambiguous gesture classification.

 ---

 ## 🔧 Tech Stack

-- **Programming Language**: Python 3.8+
+* **Programming Language**: Python 3.8+
-- **Libraries**:
+* **Libraries**:

-  - OpenCV
+  * OpenCV
-  - TensorFlow
+  * TensorFlow
-  - Keras
+  * Keras
-  - NumPy
+  * NumPy
-  - Pillow
+  * Pillow
-  - Tkinter
+  * Tkinter
-  - pyenchant & cyhunspell (for spell-check and suggestions)
+  * pyenchant & cyhunspell (for spell-check and suggestions)

 ---